truenas/documentation/content/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 {{< /expand >}}

 ### Adding Cloud Credentials that Authenticate with OAuth
-Cloud storage providers using OAuth as an authentication method are Box, Dropbox, Google Drive, Google Photo, pCloud and Yandex.
+Cloud storage providers using OAuth as an authentication method are Box, Dropbox, Google Drive, pCloud and Yandex.

 {{< expand "Click here for more information" "v" >}}
 {{< include file="/content/_includes/OAuthCloudCredentialSetupSCALE.md" >}}
 {{< /expand >}}